Matheuskempa/matheuskempa.github.io/_posts/2024-05-08-Oracle APEX.md

 ## Project

 After clarifying all the summary aspects of Apex, we can proceed to create some real applications there and see its true value.
+For this project the objetive is to understand